Mountains Of Travel Photos

 4. Los Ochomiles: Karakorum e Himalaya: las catorce cumbres más altas del mundo

 by Marco Bianchi.
+Published 2003.
 Although the title claims to be the 14 highest summits in the world, this beautiful, large-format photo book really focuses on the seven mountains the author climbed.
 The text is in Spanish, but the photos transcend language.

 After attempts on Makalu in 1986 and Cho Oyu in 1989, Bianchi summitted seven of the 14 8000m peaks: Manaslu Sept.
 28 1992 via Northeast Face, Broad Peak July 6 1993 via Normal route, Cho Oyu September 18 1993 via West Ridge, Shishapangma October 6 1993 via Southwest Face, Dhaulagiri September 25 1994 via Northeast Ridge, Everest May 12 1995 via Northeast Ridge, and K2 August 10 1996 via North Ridge.
-The front cover is Shishapangma.

 There is a 2-page spread of Manaslu from the summit of Dhaulagiri, and 11 pages on Manaslu from his climb of the Northeast face.
 The photos are excellent.